michaelnunez3902/Homelab-Portfolio/README.md

-# Homelab-Portfolio
+# Homelab Portfolio

 This repository documents my personal homelab environment, built to simulate a real-world enterprise IT infrastructure using virtualization, Windows and Linux servers, centralized identity management, and containerized services.

+---

 ## Lab Overview & Objectives

 This homelab is designed to simulate a small-to-mid-sized enterprise IT environment, combining on-premises infrastructure, identity management, Linux services, and containerized workloads.
-The goal of the lab is to gain hands-on experience with real-world system administration tasks while following industry best practices for deployment, validation, and documentation.
+The goal of the lab is to gain hands-on experience with real-world system administration tasks while following industry best practices for deployment, verification, and documentation.

 Key objectives of this homelab include:
 - Deploying and managing virtualized infrastructure using Proxmox VE